allynbauer/statuspanic/README.markdown

 How It Works
 ====================
 The modules are loaded on the initial page load.
-From there, Ajax is used to update each module every x seconds, where x is specified in config.json for each module.
+From there, .load() is used to update each module every x seconds, where x is specified in config.json for each module.
 You could have some modules refresh every minute and others refresh every week.
+Cheat sheet: 60 seconds is a minute, 3600 is an hour, 86400 a day, and 604800 a week.

 To-dos
 ====================
-+ change up how modules are stored to better allow for external libraries
 + continue updating the css
++ more modules?